trofimovamw/2025-SC2-Data-Science/projects/project05.md

 *The project should be worked out in groups of two or three students.
 Students should document their progress and present their work on Friday; XXX; XXX to the lecturers and students.
 The talk should be about 30-40 min, and allowing for 10-15min of questions.*

-**a) The presentation should be uploaded via whiteboard as `ProjectX.pdf`, no later than the above stated deadline.**
+**a) The presentation should be uploaded via whiteboard as `Project5.pdf`, no later than the above stated deadline.**

 An exemplary structure of the talk:
 *	Title including group composition (possibly a link to the code repository)